Tag Archives: Vincent Cassel

 The casino heist gang is back together again for more action and adventure in a film that was only made because of the success of its predecessor, Ocean’s Eleven (2001).

-The uninspiring title of the film, Ocean’s Twelve (2004) is a letdown as compared to the fantastic and enthralling 2001 film.
+The uninspiring title of the film, Ocean’s Twelve (2004), is a letdown compared to the fantastic and enthralling 2001 film.

 What felt like a purely original idea, even though it was a remake, now feels like stale bread that was fresh only yesterday.

-Thankfully, Steven Soderbergh returns to the fold which adds some style and general good direction.
+Thankfully, Steven Soderbergh returns to the fold, adding some style and solid direction.

 But that’s Hollywood.